nakedmariebiscuit/Just-Bubbles/README.md

 ],
 ```

-Add, remove or swap any of these hex values for your own palette — the
+Add, remove or swap any of these hex values for your own palette.
+The
 animation automatically works with however many colours you provide.
 `backgroundAnimationDurationSec` controls how slowly the gradient drifts
 (bigger number = slower, calmer).

 Bubble colouring (the rainbow sheen) is procedural rather than a fixed
-palette — see the `--bubble-hue` custom property in `css/styles.css`
+palette.
+See the `--bubble-hue` custom property in `css/styles.css`
 if you want to restrict or shift the rainbow's hue range.

 ---